Thierry Latty-Fairweather

-Thierry Ricky Everton Latty-Fairweather (born 5 December 2002) is an English professional footballer who plays as a defender for club FC Halifax Town.
+Thierry Ricky Everton Ashton Latty-Fairweather (born 5 December 2002) is an English professional footballer who plays as a left-back for club Barrow.

+Early life

+Thierry Ricky Everton Ashton Latty-Fairweather was born on 5 December 2002 in Birmingham, West Midlands, where he grew up.

 Career

 Burton Albion

 Latty-Fairweather is a former youth academy player of Nottingham Forest.
 He joined the academy of Burton Albion in the summer of 2019 following his release from his previous club.

 After loan spells at non-league clubs Grantham Town and Guiseley in the 2021–22 season, he joined National League North club Hereford at the beginning of the 2022–23 season, before being recalled by Burton Albion in March 2023.
 He made his EFL League One debut in April 2023, playing the full 90 minutes in a 0–0 draw against Cheltenham Town.

 Latty-Fairweather was released by Burton at the end of the 2022–23 season.

 York City

 On 4 July 2023, Latty-Fairweather signed for National League club York City.
 He made his York debut as an 85th minute substitute in the opening fixture of the season.
 He scored his first goal for York on his fifth appearance, a 3–0 home win against Southend United in the National League.

 Latty-Fairweather joined Maidenhead United on a one-month loan on 20 August 2024.
 This was later extended until the end of the season.
 He was released by York at the end of the campaign.